 Cheesecake Factory: Farm Fresh Eggs

-A "farm fresh" egg platter may sound innocent enough, but that couldn't be further from the truth.
+Clocking in at 2,780 calories, the Cheesecake Factory’s bruleéd French toast is by far one of the worst breakfast picks on the planet—and though their farm fresh label may not look as villainous, this egg dish isn’t much better.
 Diners have the choice of pairing their eggs and doughy carb pillows with a side of potatoes or tomato slices.
-Opt for the former and you'll take in nearly 1,000 calories before noon.
+Opt for the former and you’ll take in nearly 1,000 calories before noon.
 Even if you decide to go with the lighter side, the calorie count is still pretty shocking.
 How the Factory manages to squeeze 650 big ones into just two eggs, some tomato slices, and a bagel will likely remain a mystery until the end of time.
 The folks over at the Cheesecake Factory can be super sketchy.
 We had to call them four times before getting a straightforward rundown of all the nutrients in this dish.
 Which only makes us wonder: What else are they hiding?

 IHOP: Garden Omelet